dannysellers/pdxcartscrape/README.md

 To do
 -----
-    + Finish wrangling all data variations
+    + Finish accounting for all data variations
     + Implement export of location list
-    + Rewrite with classes
+    + Convert foodcart to class
+    + Implement database connectivity
     + Turn into webapp